💬 Saw something the community should know? Report a tip anonymously → No name, no login. Attach screenshots or documents — it won't disappear here.

 Annie Squally

-Annie Squally, basket weaving at Wollochet Bay
+Annie Squally weaving baskets, Wollochet Bay

 Harry Dillon Sr.